;

 No Probable Cause

 In an administrative hearing, the only Constitutional issue that is relevant to the hearing is the probable cause issue.
-That means that the hearings administrative officer can look at everything in the case, from the time the officer first spotted your car on the road, all the way until he placed you under arrest… and everything in between to determine if probable cause exists to believe your OUI.
+That means that the hearing’s administrative officer can look at everything in the case, from the time the officer first spotted your car on the road, all the way until he placed you under arrest, as well as everything in between, to determine if probable cause exists.

 Probable cause is less than preponderance of the evidence and is an extremely low hurdle for the State to overcome.